 email your requests to them through their website.

-In Eaton County the local city or township clerks manage the cemetery plots and information for their jurisdiction—you will need to contact them directly.
+In Eaton County the local city or township clerks manage the cemetery plots and information for their jurisdiction (unless it is privately owned)—you will need to contact them directly.

 Find a Grave Online Search Resource (outside website, not managed by Eaton County)

 To view and print a PDF you must have Adobe's Acrobat Reader installed.
 A free version of this program is available by download at www.adobe.com